Section 9 – Arbitrary detention

 However, section 9 encompasses the right to prompt review of detention.
 The detention of foreign nationals without review until 120 days after judicial determination of the reasonableness of the security certificate was held to limit section 9 and not to be minimally impairing, given that detention review for permanent residents occurred within 48 hours of being detained (Charkaoui, supra at paragraphs 91, 93, 94).

 In the context of immigration detention, appellate courts in Ontario and Alberta have held that if an applicant for habeas corpus can show that his or her immigration detention has been exceptionally lengthy and is of uncertain continued duration, and where it cannot be justified as furthering an immigration-related purpose, a continued detention will unjustifiably limit the detainee’s sections 7 and 9 Charter rights and will no longer be legal (Ogiamien v.
 Ontario (Community Safety and Correctional Services), 2017 ONCA 839 at para.
 16; Chaudhary v.
 Canada (Public Safety and Emergency Preparedness), 2015 ONCA 700 at paragraph 81; Chhina v Canada (Public Safety and Emergency Preparedness), 2017 ABCA 248 at para.
-68, leave application pending S.C.C.A.
+68, leave to appeal to SCC granted S.C.C.A.
 No. 367).

 Special considerations related to section 1 of the Charter